-It represents a combined population of 1.5 million and includes Greater Dandenong, Casey, Cardinia, Mornington Peninsula, Frankston and Kingston councils as well as the Gippsland region.
-An area comparable the City of Adelaide, it is one of the fastest growing populations in the country.
-The region is home to 160 nationalities who speak more than 40 languages.
+The region represents a combined population of more than 1.5 million and includes the Greater Dandenong, City of Casey, Cardinia Shire, Mornington Peninsula Shire, Frankston City and City of Monash councils as well as the Gippsland region.
+An area boasting a larger population than the City of Adelaide, it is one of the fastest-growing populations in the country.
+The region is home to 160 nationalities who speak more than 130 languages.

 The south-east is also Australia’s largest manufacturing zone and has the potential to become an internationally renowned centre of manufacturing excellence.
 The manufacturing sector currently employs 92,539 people and contributes $66.1b to Gross Regional Product in the region.
 It produces over half of Victoria’s manufactured product, in close proximity to Melbourne.

-Operating since 1866 and with approximately 100,000 weekly visitors, the bustling Dandenong Market is Melbourne’s second oldest and largest market, bringing together the region’s 150-plus nationalities under one roof.
+Operating since 1866 and with approximately 100,000 weekly visitors, the bustling Dandenong Market is Melbourne’s second oldest and largest market, bringing together the region’s 160-plus nationalities under one roof.
 (Source: Dandenong Market)

 Also known as The Dandenongs, the natural beauty spans valleys and hills covered in thick temperate rainforest that attracts millions of visitors from interstate and overseas.
 (Source: Travel Victoria)